 The Affordable Care Act Medicaid expansion in Indiana was also offered to all other states, and was meant to increase the amount of applicants eligible for Medicaid.
 The wide institution of ACA Medicaid expansion intends to allow millions of Americans and thousands of Indianans to receive government-backed healthcare benefits.
 The ACA expansion can essentially help keep more people in good health if they are given affordable health coverage.
 However, the expansion has raised many questions such as, “What is the Obamacare Medicaid expansion?” and, “Will my state expand Medicaid?”

 When a state chooses to move forward with the Affordable Care Act expansion, the state’s Medicaid program changes.
 New Affordable Care Act Medicaid eligibility requirements are then in effect.
 This means that previous factors, such as one’s family size, will no longer be looked at when determining an applicant’s enrollment status.
 Most states that have expanded Medicaid accept those who earn up to 133 percent of the federal poverty line, with some states varying slightly.
-Download our guide to review more information about the federal poverty guidelines.
+Download our guide to review more information about requirements for Medicaid.
 If state lawmakers look at the Obamacare Medicaid expansion details and do not think the expansion will help their states, no changes will be made to the Medicaid program.
 If you find yourself asking, “What is the expansion of Medicaid?” or, “Can I use the Affordable Care Act Medicaid application to apply for healthcare?” continue below.

-ACA Medicaid Expansion in Indiana
+Learn About the ACA Medicaid Expansion in Indiana

 Deciding whether or not to accept the Obamacare Medicaid expansion is a difficult choice for lawmakers.
 The benefits of the expansion include lessening the uninsured rate and helping low-income individuals get health coverage.
 However, the ACA Medicaid expansion cost to states is an important factor for legislators to take into consideration.
 While the federal government gives the states partial federal funding for expansion, the state has to cover some of the funding for the program as well.
 For some states, the cost of the ACA Medicaid expansion is too great, and state officials must decline the expansion.
 However, the Indiana Affordable Care Act Medicaid expansion was approved, and the benefits to the state do not outweigh the costs of the program.
 Indiana is one of the 31 states that chose to expand Medicaid.